This category includes all General Servicing items stated within HUD Handbook 4330.1 REV-5, Administration of Insured Home Mortgages.

 Question 2 - If a mortgagor contacts the mortgagee and verbally offers a repayment plan of a payment plus, can we establish a short-term repayment plan based on this information?

 Answer - No, any repayment plan should be based upon the most accurate information of the mortgagor's financial situation and the lender must analyze the borrower’s current and future ability to meet the monthly mortgage obligation.
-See ML 2010-04.
+Informal forbearance is a verbal agreement between the Servicer and borrower.
+The duration for an informal forbearance must be three months or less.
+Formal forbearance is an agreement in writing between the Servicer and borrower.
+Where the duration of the forbearance agreement will be for more than three months but less than six months, it must be in writing and would therefore be a formal forbearance.
+See ML 2010-04 and ML 2013-32.

 Question 4 - What does direct conveyance mean?